 4.2.
 3 Story Building: Sensitivity Analysis

-Consider the problem of uncertainty quantification in a three story steel building.
-The building being modelled is the 3 story Boston building presented in the FEMA-355C report.
+Consider the problem of uncertainty quantification in a three-story steel building.
+The building being modeled is the 3-story Boston building presented in the FEMA-355C report.
 From the description in Appendix B of the FEMA document the building is a rectangular building 120 ft by 180 ft with a height above ground of 39 ft.
 The building weight is approx. 6,500 kips.
-Eigenvalues are shown in Table 5.1. of the FEMA document to be between 1.6 sec and 1.9 sec depending on connection detals.
-For this example (and for demonstrative purposes only), this building will be modelled as a shear building with 10 nodes and 9 elements, as shown in following figure.
-For loading, the TPU Low Rise Wind Generation tool will be used with the mean wind speed being treated as a random variable with a normal distribtion described by a mean \(\mu_{gustWS}=20 \mathrm{mph}\) and standard deviation \(\sigma_{gustWS} =3 \mathrm{mph}\) (COV = 15%).
+Eigenvalues are shown in Table 5.1. of the FEMA document to be between 1.6 sec and 1.9 sec depending on connection details.
+For this example (and for demonstrative purposes only), this building will be modeled as a shear building with 10 nodes and 9 elements, as shown in the following figure.
+For loading, the TPU Low Rise Wind Generation tool will be used with the mean wind speed being treated as a random variable with a normal distribution described by a mean \(\mu_{gustWS}=20 \mathrm{mph}\) and standard deviation \(\sigma_{gustWS} =3 \mathrm{mph}\) (COV = 15%).

-Fig. 4.2.1 Three Story Downtown Boston Building from FEMA-355C
+Fig. 4.2.1 Three-Story Downtown Boston Building from FEMA-355C

 The structure has uncertain properties that all follow normal distribution: